fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

   -a, --all-calls
           Keep all m6A calls regardless of how low the ML value is

-      --xgb
-          Use the XGBoost model for prediction

-      --cnn
-          Use the CNN model for prediction

-  -s, --semi
-          Use the semi-supervised CNN model for prediction [default: true]

-  -f, --full-float
-          Add a bam tag (mp) with the full floating point predictions of the ML model

-          For debugging only.

   -b, --batch-size <BATCH_SIZE>
           Number of reads to include in batch prediction